Exercise Electrocardiogram (ECG) Testing in Children

 Exercise ECG testing usually follows these steps:

-- Your child will have a "baseline" ECG and blood pressure readings before starting to exercise.
+- Your child will have a "baseline" ECG and blood pressure readings before starting

 - He or she will walk on the treadmill or pedal the bike.